18F/handbook/_pages/about-us/teams/oa.md

 ## What We Do

-We buy digital products and services for TTS as well as for partner agencies (coming soon through assisted acquisitions).
+We buy digital products and services for TTS as well as for partner agencies.

 ### TTS Internal Procurement